mth229/mth229.github.io/calculator.md

 #### Question

-Compute the following using `julia`:
+Compute the following using `Julia`:

 $$~
 \frac{(.25 - .2)^2}{(1/4)^2 + (1/3)^2}